Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/02-Edge-AI-ZCU104/step2.md

    ```

 3. A petalinux-config menu would be launched, select ***DTG Settings->MACHINE_NAME***, modify it to ```zcu104-revc```.<br />
    ***Note: If you are using a Xilinx development board it is recommended to modify the machine name so that the board configurations would be involved in the DTS auto-generation.
-Otherwise you would need to configure the associated settings(e.g. the PHY information DTS node) by yourself manually.***<br />
+If you're using a custom board, you would need to configure the associated settings(e.g. the PHY information DTS node) by yourself manually.***<br />